Sashie/skript-yaml/README.md

 Checks if one or more paths exist in a cached yaml file using said id
   - First input is the path
   - Second input is the id
+  - If multiple paths are checked at once it will return false on the first one found to not exist

 #### Syntax